djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_3.md

 ### An unclear future for `impl Trait`

 A really poignant critique of the RFC was that the original failed because many people wanted different futures for it.
 This RFC was effectively just the lowest common denominator, but doesn't resolve the question of which future `impl Trait` should have.
-That is the core of the question I want to answer.
+This is exactly the same problem that I aim to address with `as impl Trait`.

 ### `for` blocks